LivePersonInc/developer-center/pages/documents/GettingStarted/EssentialResources/apimetrics.md

 ---
-pagename: API Metrics
+pagename: API Data Metrics
 sitesection: Documents
 categoryname: "Getting Started"
 documentname: Essential Resources
-permalink: essential-resources-api-metrics.html
+permalink: essential-resources-api-data-metrics.html
 indicator: both
 ---

+The table below outlines all of the data metrics available when using our Data APIs.
+These represent the different types of information and attributes which are retrievable via both our Historical and Real Time Data APIs.

 <div id="metrics">
 <input id="metricsSearch" placeholder="Search by Metric or API Method" />